Anel314/ParallelProgrammingAssignments/README.md

 So similar to the omp version, this one also ran on the CPU which is why it succeeded.
 The code that is executed is the original C code, even with the compiler detecting OpenACC parallelism.
 Instead of offloading to a GPU, the `fopenacc` flags probably used vectorization or multi-core CPU parallelism to optimize the CPU-based loops.
 The compiler is just attempting to parallelize the standard C loops on the CPU cores it has access to because the code has no OpenACC directives.

+# Notice

+On some of the makefiles for these StreamTriads there was the flag `-qthreaded` because my system did not find the correct compiler for it, it recommended to use `-qthreaded` instead, which allowed me to run them.